 After leaving the Encampment, His Holiness the 10th Karmapa spent several years as a refugee, mostly in Bhutan.
 He returned to Tibet in 1672 and was formally reconciled with the Fifth Dalai Lama in 1674.

 My impression, from reading several accounts, is that the Fifth Dalai Lama and the Desi functioned as co-rulers of Tibet most of the time, although after the 1645 ceremony on Marpori the Tibetan people came to see the Dalai Lama as their temporal as well as religious ruler.

 The Fifth Dalai Lama spent the next few years consolidating his power.
 One of his most significant acts was to establish diplomatic relations with the Qing Dynasty of China.
-In the 20th century this would be used by China to argue that Tibet was in fact part of China, something I plan to write about in a future post.
 The Fifth Dalai Lama is also remembered as a prolific writer and a respected scholar.
 He left many volumes, including an autobiography, that became primary sources for the history of the period.

 The Fifth Dalai Lama’s death in 1682 was kept secret for several years.
 A new Desi, only 30 years old, ran the government and trotted out an elderly monk dressed as the Dalai Lama when the Dalai Lama’s presence was required.
 The truth wasn’t revealed until the 16-year-old Sixth Dalai Lama was enthroned in Potala Palace in 1697.
 No Dalai Lama after the Fifth functioned as head of state for very long until the Thirteenth (1867–1933).
 Instead, most of the time the government was in the hands of regents, military strongmen, or a cabal of monied aristocrats.